0 Items in Your Cart

 Industrial Machinery Mechanics

-The types of machinery on which industrial machinery mechanics work are as varied as the types of industries operating in the United States today.
+The types of machinery on which industrial machinery mechanics work are as varied as the types of industries operating in the United States today, but include automobile assembly line conveyor belts, robotic welding arms, and hydraulic lifts.
 Mechanics are employed in metal stamping plants, printing plants, chemical and plastics plants, and almost any type of large-scale industrial operation that can be imagined.
 The machinery in these plants must be maintained regularly.
 Breakdowns and delays with one machine can hinder a plant's entire operation, which is costly for the company.

 Preventive maintenance is a major part of mechanics' jobs.
 They inspect the equipment, oil and grease moving components, and clean and repair parts.
 They also keep detailed maintenance records on the equipment they service.
 They often follow blueprints and engineering specifications to maintain and fix equipment.